ckaandorp/CompSc/README.md

 wall.py, Contains agent wall model. <br>

 To run our model you can run visualization.py with the flag -d.
-That is `python visualization.py -d`, this will first run a demo version of the model for graph plotting.
+That is `python3 visualization.py -d`, this will first run a demo version of the model for graph plotting.
 Then it will run the model streaming wise with a moving visualization in your browser. <br>
 If your browser doesnt open automatically, run the code and then go to: http://127.0.0.1:8521.
 Our dependencies are mesa, numpy, matplotlib.